-- Our deductible amount for Inpatient Hospital Care is \$0 or \$1,484 days 1-60, based upon your level of AHCCCS (Medicaid) eligibility.
+- Our deductible amount for Inpatient Hospital Care is \$0 or \$1,556 days 1-60, based upon your level of AHCCCS (Medicaid) eligibility.
 Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital Care.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year. - Our deductible amount for Inpatient Mental Care is \$0 or \$1,484 days 1-60, based upon your level of AHCCCS (Medicaid) eligibility.
-Health Choice Pathway will provide updated rates as soon as they are released.
+Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year. - Our deductible amount for Inpatient Mental Care is \$0 or \$1,556 days 1-60, based upon your level of AHCCCS (Medicaid) eligibility.
 Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital Care.
 Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year.